introp-software/o365-moodle/Azure/azure_settings.md

     * Delegated permissions (2):

-      * Read user calendars
+      * Read user calendars.
-      * Read and write user calendars
+      * Read and write user calendars.

   * Office 365 SharePoint Online -  http://screencast.com/t/TqsOARbUmEbb

     *	Delegated permissions (6):

-      * Read items in all site collections
+      * Read items in all site collections.
-      * Read and write items in all site collections
+      * Read and write items in all site collections.
-      * Read and write items and lists in all site collections
+      * Read and write items and lists in all site collections.
-      * Have full control of all site collections
+      * Have full control of all site collections.
-      * Read user files
+      * Read user files.
-      * Read and write user files
+      * Read and write user files.

   * OneNote

     * Delegated permissions (3):

-      * Create Pages in OneNote notebooks
+      * Create Pages in OneNote notebooks.
-      * View OneNote notebooks
+      * View OneNote notebooks.
-      * View and Modify OneNote notebooks
+      * View and Modify OneNote notebooks.

   * Microsoft Graph - http://screencast.com/t/v42AM6tR

     * Delegated Permissions (9)

-      * Have full access to user calendars
+      * Have full access to user calendars.
-      * Access directory as the signed in user
+      * Access directory as the signed in user.
-      * Read and write directory data
+      * Read and write directory data.
-      * Have full access to user files
+      * Have full access to user files.
-      * Read and write all groups
+      * Read and write all groups.
-      * Read and write notebooks that the user can access (preview)
+      * Read and write notebooks that the user can access (preview).
-      * Read items in all site collections
+      * Read items in all site collections.
-      * Read and write all users full profiles
+      * Read and write all users full profiles.
-      * Sign users in
+      * Sign users in.